LoaderB0T/awesome-logging/README.md

-# advanced-logging
+# awesome-logging
-Advanced logging messages, interactive prompts, loading animations and more in TypeScript
+Awesome logging messages, interactive prompts, loading animations and more in TypeScript